Flashggordon/Flashggordon/README.md

 - 👋 Hi, I’m @Flashggordon
 - 👀 I’m interested in ...travel
-- 🌱 I’m currently learning ...cs50
+- 🌱 I’m currently working through the oden project
 - 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ... ..georgegordon5@gmail.com
 -.